Efficient Quotients of Non-Commutative Polynomials: Introduction

-We have recently shown how these quotients may be computed without leaving the original domain, and have presented a generic domain-preserving algorithm for rings with a suitable whole shift operation~\cite{watt-issac-2023}.
+We have recently shown how these quotients may be computed without leaving the original domain, and we have extended this to a generic domain-preserving algorithm for rings with a suitable whole shift operation~\cite{watt-issac-2023}.
 For integers the whole shift multiplies by a power of the representation base and for polynomials it multiplies by a power of the variable, in both cases discarding terms with negative powers.
-The paper then develops the concept of the whole shifted inverse and uses it to compute quotients efficiently.
-Non-commutative domains are mentioned only briefly.
+The previous paper developed the concept of the whole shifted inverse and used it to compute quotients efficiently.
+Non-commutative domains were mentioned only briefly.

 The present article expands on how these methods may be used to compute quotients of non-commutative polynomials.
-We show how they fully apply to $R[x]$, that is polynomials over non-commutative $R$ where $x$ commutes with all elements, and we show that they apply in a limited way to $R[x; \sigma, \delta]$, that is polynomials where $x$ does necessarily not commute with all elements.
-In particular, it is shown that \begin{itemize} \item[$\bullet$] the whole shifted inverse is well-defined on the polynomials $R[x]$, \item[$\bullet$] it may be used to compute left and right quotients in $R[x]$, \item[$\bullet$] the computation is efficient, \item[$\bullet$] left and right whole shifted inverses may be defined on the skew polynomials $R[x; \sigma, \delta]$, and \item[$\bullet$] the left whole shifted inverse may be used to compute the right quotient in $R[x; \sigma, \delta]$, but this computation is not asymptotically fast. \end{itemize}
+In particular, it is shown that \begin{itemize} \item[$\bullet$] the whole shifted inverse is well-defined on non-commutative polynomial rings $R[x]$, \item[$\bullet$] its computation is efficient, \item[$\bullet$] they may be used to compute left or right quotients in $R[x]$, each with one multiplication, \item[$\bullet$] left and right whole shifted inverses may be defined on skew polynomials $R[x; \sigma, \delta]$, and \item[$\bullet$] they may be used to compute the right and left quotients in $R[x; \sigma, \delta]$, each with one multiplication. \end{itemize}